 If your volunteer holds an office or employment with you, there is a prima facie PAYE obligation – it is not acceptable for you just to make a gross payment without thinking any more about it.

-If they are an office holder or employee, although there may be a prima facie PAYE obligation, whether or not you actually need to operate PAYE, will depend on whether your organisation already has an existing PAYE scheme set up, to add them to.
+If they are an office holder or employee, although there may be a prima facie PAYE obligation, whether you actually need to operate PAYE will depend on whether your organisation already has an existing PAYE scheme set up to add them to.

-If your organisation doesn’t have an existing PAYE scheme set up to add volunteers to (or if you do, but consider that there is a valid reason for the use of a separate scheme because of the vastly different status of the volunteers from the core workforce) then, it is our understanding (and you would need to confirm this with HMRC or an adviser) that you may not need to register for a new PAYE scheme/operate PAYE for them, if:
+If your organisation doesn’t have an existing PAYE scheme set up to add volunteers to (or if you do, but consider that there is a valid reason for the use of a separate scheme because of the vastly different status of the volunteers from the core workforce) then it is our understanding that you may not need to register for a new PAYE scheme or operate PAYE for them, if:

-- They are not receiving a state, company or occupational pension.
+- they are not receiving a state, company or occupational pension, and

 You can find out more about registering for a PAYE scheme on our website.